Q: What can I do to reduce my risk of getting ill with COVID, or any other viral infection for that matter?

 To put it plainly, viruses dislike heat.
 In addition to frequently washing your hands and keeping your fingers away from the “danger triangle” of eyes, nose, and mouth, one of the best ways to ward off illness if you’re concerned about viral exposure is to sweat.
 Get in a sauna, bundle up and go for a brisk walk, or take a hot bath then cuddle up in bed with a heavy blanket.

 Related: Top 7 Antiviral Foods

 DIY Herbal Hacks

 Studies of COVID-19 have given us some useful information about preventing and containing viral outbreaks.
 Suppose, for instance, we could kill the virus in the nose and throat before it became established?
 Maybe we can.
 Consider making an antiviral nose and throat spray using well-established herbs that have antiviral activity: astragalus, licorice, elderberry, and eupatorium.
-Mixing one or a few of these tinctures with a saline or xylitol spray is a convenient way to help keep viruses from becoming established in your body.
+Mixing one or a few of these tinctures with a saline or xylitol spray (such as Xlear) is a convenient way to help keep viruses from becoming established in your body.
 Or you could enjoy steam inhalation with antimicrobial essential oils such as thyme, oregano, or eucalyptus.